 In February 2018, the South Coast Air Quality Management District of California filed a lawsuit challenging the EPA's final rule for implementing the 2008 NAAQS standard for ozone.
 One potential impact of the court case would have required MPOs throughout the country to conduct retroactive air quality conformity analyses regardless of their status for the ozone NAAQS.
 The court's final decision vacated portions of EPA's 2008 ozone NAAQS requirements, but upheld EPA's revocation of the 1997 ozone NAAQS.
 This meant that Strafford MPO did not have to conduct a retroactive conformity analysis.
-The court's decision specified that transportation conformity for the 1997 ozone NAAQS could be demonstrated by showing certain requirements have been met.
+The court's decision specified that transportation conformity for the 1997 ozone NAAQS could be demonstrated by showing certain requirements had been met.
 These include the following:

-- Use of the latest planning assumptions
+- Use of the latest planning assumptions.

-- Consultation [all MPOs in New Hampshire participate in regular Interagency consultation]
+- Consultation [all MPOs in New Hampshire participate in regular Interagency consultation].

-- Transportation Control Measures
+- Transportation control measures.

-- Fiscal constraint
+- Fiscal constraint.

-The latest planning assumptions and fiscal constraints described in the 20209-2045 metro plan and the 2021-2024 TIP show that the documents meet the Clean Air Act and Transportation Conformity rule requirements for the 1997 ozone NAAQS.
+The latest planning assumptions and fiscal constraints described in the 2023-2045 Metro Plan and the 2023-2026 TIP show that the documents meet the Clean Air Act and Transportation Conformity rule requirements for the 1997 ozone NAAQS.